adambialy/ha_ansible/README.md

 All back to original config.

-Lets test haproxy failing
+Lets test haproxy failing.

-currently node v02 replying:
+Currently node v02 replying:

 ```
 curl 192.168.69.202
 connection comming from - 192.168.69.202
 ```
-and corresponding vip
+and to test corresponding vip:

 ```
 curl 192.168.69.204
 connection comming from - 192.168.69.202
 ```

-Again, brake slightly config (add one letter to backend for example), and restart the service
+Again, brake slightly config (add one letter to backend for example), and restart the service.

 ```
 systemctl restart haproxy